 Financial ESG and sustainability criteria are also included in the annual scorecards (Short Term Incentives) for the Chief Executive Officer and Group General Manager of Mediobanca, to be assessed over the one-year time horizon for the performance.
-Their weighting is up to 10% of the quantitative component, and they refer to the annual ESG targets contained in the Strategic Plan for the Group's principal businesses, with financial KPIs related, for example, to growth in the volume of green products (CIB, Compass and CheBanca!), or deeper penetration rates for ESG funds in clients' portfolios.
+Their weighting is up to 10% of the quantitative component, and they refer to the annual ESG targets contained in the Strategic Plan for the Group's principal businesses, with financial KPIs related, for example, to growth in the volume of green products (CIB, Compass and CheBanca!), or deeper penetration rates for ESG funds in clients' portfolios (both affluent/premier and private banking).

 The CEO's and Group General Managers' annual scorecards also include non-financial ESG and CSR objectives, the impact of which on the financial component ranges from a 5% decrease to a 7.5% increase for each objective identified.
-For FY 2021-22, the focus will be on the following issues: People Strategy and Human Capital (diversity, training, succession planning, life/work balance; staff conditions), and Planet & Environment (carbon neutrality, alignment with environmental regulations and international standards, and management of green commercial initiatives and products), which may also be structured in the form of projects.
+If only one non-financial, ESG-related KPI is included, it is still weighted in such a way as to correct two-thirds of the total.
+For FY 2022-23, the focus is on the following issues: Diversity, Equity, Inclusion & Engagement (the cultural transformation programme known as "toDEI"); and Planet & Environment, including as sub-divided into various projects (for details, see Section 7 c), "Mediobanca CEO and Group General Manager").

 Performance evaluation is also supported by quantitative indicators and measurable evidence.

-The short-term incentive scheme for other senior figures (strategic management and Material Risk-Takers heading up the main business lines) also includes, both individually and as part of the scorecards used to define the divisional bonus pools, and where appropriate to the scope under consideration, the presence of quantitative, measurable ESG indicators with weightings of up to 10%.
+The short-term incentive scheme for other senior figures (strategic management and Material Risk-Takers heading up the main business lines, including the CEOs/general managers of the main Group legal entities) also includes, both individually and as part of the scorecards used to define the divisional bonus pools, and where appropriate to the scope under consideration, the presence of quantitative, measurable ESG indicators with weightings of up to 10%.
 These include, without limitation: higher volumes of green products and deeper penetration of ESG funds in clients' portfolios; green bond issues; monitoring and accounting for assets in portfolios from an ESG standpoint; integrating ESG evaluations into the fund investment process.
 Other targets include: increasing green-/ESG-linked bond issues and lending activities; assessment of suppliers according to ESG criteria, target levels for electricity from renewable resources, cutting CO2 emissions, and increasing the number of hybrid cars in the Mediobanca fleet.
-Non-financial ESG objectives have also been set for these figures, with a focus on People Strategy issues (diversity, training, succession planning, work/life balance; staff conditions), possibly also structured as projects.
+Non-financial ESG objectives have also been set for these figures, with a focus chiefly on People Strategy issues (diversity, training, succession planning, work/life balance; staff conditions), possibly also structured as projects.

-The rest of the Group staff are assigned a Group objective (with a weighting of between 5% and 10% of the total) to evaluate the performance delivered in terms of the adoption of socially responsible behaviour on a management basis, with reference in particular to protection of the environment, corporate diversity, and defence of human and social rights.
+The rest of the Group staff are assigned a Group objective (with a weighting of between 5% and 10% of the total) to evaluate the performance delivered in terms of the adoption of socially responsible behaviour on a management basis, in line with the Group's Corporate Social Responsibility policies, with reference in particular to protection of the environment, corporate diversity, and defence of human and social rights.